 Maintaining a healing body is actually not expensive.
 Let’s debunk that myth.
 I will agree however, that if you have to consume only organic foods, yes, that can be sinfully expensive.
 It is a pet peeve of mine that the best quality foods are out of range financially for the majority of the population.

-In the year of 2018 Ki’s Kitchen will be hosting a selection of workshops, one of which will be ‘How make a healthy healing meal for 4 people on $20’.
+In the new year Ki’s Kitchen will be hosting a selection of workshops, one of which will be ‘How make a healthy healing meal for 4 people on $20’.
+Alternatively, you can book a group in-home cooking class and let us show you how to get on the right track from the start of the year!
+Book here – https://calendly.com/kiskitchen/inhomecookingclass

 Yes, it is possible to maintain a nutrient rich body on a minimal budget.
 Of course, in the beginning it requires some sacrifices of time and energy, but once you get the hang of it, it will become easier.